spacetelescope/catkit/catkit/hardware/iris_ao/README.md

     from catkit.hardware.iris_ao.segmented_dm_command import load_command

     with testbed.segmented_dm() as iris:
-        iris_command = load_command(None, flat_map=True)
+        iris_command = load_command(None, flat_map=True, dm_config_id='iris_ao')
         iris.apply_shape(iris_command)

 ## `config.ini` additions

-Note that if you have an Iris AO segmented DM, you will need to add an "iris_ao" section to your config.ini file:
+Note that if you have an Iris AO segmented DM, you will need to add an "iris_ao" section to your config.ini file.
+Note that you can name that section whatever you want, but make sure to pass that name in for the `dm_config_id` parameter in the `load_command` function (see above example).

+Parameters to be included in the the "iris_ao" section of the config.ini file:

+Important hardware information:
 * `mirror_serial`: The mirror serial number.
 This corresponds to a .mcf file that *MUST* include the driver serial number under "Smart Driver".
 See Important Note below.
 * `driver_serial`: The driver serial number.
 This corresponds to a .dcf file.

+IrisAO DM information:
 * `total_number_of_segments`: The number of segments in your Iris AO DM (including any non-functioning segments).
 * `active_number_of_segments`: (Optional) The number of segments in your specific pupil (for most, this is less than `total_number_of_segments`).
 * `active_segment_list`: (Optional) This parameter only needs to be provided if `active_number_of_segments` is less than `total_number_of_segments`.
 This will be a list of the segment numbers associated with the segments that are used in your pupil.
-The first segment is the center segment, then the following segments are in order from "up" to the next ring, and then counter clockwise.
-Note that "up" for the Iris hardware is in the direction of segment number 20.
-For example, if your pupil is centered on segment 3 and is only one ring, then active_segment_list = [3, 9, 10, 11, 4, 1, 2]
+The first segment is the center segment, then the following segments are in order from "up" to the next ring, and then clockwise.
+Note that "up" for the Iris hardware is in the direction of segment number 20 (see figures 1 and 2).
+For example, if your pupil is centered on segment 3, and you want to command the center segment, and is only one ring, then active_segment_list = [3, 9, 2, 1, 4, 11, 10]

+File locations:
 * `flat_file_ini`: The location of the custom flat .ini file for your Iris AO DM.
 * `config_ptt_file`: The location of the ConfigPTT.ini file which is the file that contains whatever command you want to put on the DM.
 * `path_to_dm_ex`: The path to the directory that houses the DM_Control.exe file
-* `full_path_dm_exe`: The path to (and including) the DM_Control.exe file

-Optional (if using POPPY, you will need these - they should be the same for all IrisAO DMs):
+If using segmented_dm_command.PoppySegmentedCommand or segmented_dm_command.DisplayCommand, you will need to include the following parameters:
 * `flat_to_flat_mm`: The flat side to flat side diameter of each segment in units of mm
 * `gap_um`: The size of the gap between segments in units of um
+* `dm_ptt_units`: A list of the units the PTT values are in for the DM.
+* `include_center_segment`: This a boolean value that will indicate if the aperture you are creating includes the center segment.
+Examples of when this will be "true": LUVOIR B-like aperture.
+Examples of when this will be "false": JWST-, Keck-, or LUVOIR A-like apertures.
-* `include_outer_ring_corners`: (Optional) This is a bool that will indicate if the corner segments of the outer ring of you aperture will be used.
-For example, for LUVIOR A- or B-like apertures, this parameter would be false, but for a JWST- or Keck-like aperture it is true.
+* `include_outer_ring_corners`: This is a boolean value that will indicate if the corner segments of the outermost ring of your aperture will be used.
+For example, for LUVIOR A- or B-like apertures, this parameter would be "false", but for a JWST- or Keck-like aperture it would be "true".

 ---